bestwebsoft/htaccess-wordpress-plugin/readme.txt

 5. If everything has been done properly all the lines will be in German in the admin panel and on frontend.

+= I have some problems with the plugin's work.
+What Information should I provide to receive proper support? =

+Please make sure that the problem hasn't been discussed yet on our forum (<a href="http://support.bestwebsoft.com" target="_blank">http://support.bestwebsoft.com</a>).
+If no, please provide the following data along with your problem's description:
+1. the link to the page where the problem occurs
+2. the name of the plugin and its version.
+If you are using a pro version - your order number.
+3. the version of your WordPress installation
+4. copy and paste into the message your system status report.
+Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit" target="_blank">Instuction on System Status</a>

 == Screenshots ==

 1. Plugin settings page.

 == Changelog ==

+= V1.6 - 06.10.2014 =
+* Bugfix : Bug with access rights to an .htaccess file was fixed.

 = V1.5 - 07.08.2014 =
 * Bugfix : Security Exploit was fixed.